firesim/firesim/docs/source/workloadConfig.rst

 log in (run scripts run concurrently with any user interaction).
 Run scripts typically end with a call to ``poweroff`` to make the workload fully automated, but this can be omitted if you would like to interact with the workload after its run script has finished.
+This option may include arguments for the script, e.g.  ``"run" : "foo.sh bar baz"``.

 ..
 Note:: The FireMarshal launch command uses the same rootfs for each run (not a copy), so you should avoid using ``poweroff -f`` to prevent filesystem